openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 _inlined_description: _

-Adds multiple points at the end of the ofPolyline using a pointer to an array of ofPoint objects.
+Adds multiple points at the end of the ofPolyline using a pointer to an array of T objects.